theexiile1305/todo-guru/README.md

 ## Concept
 The concept of the app is that it helps you to keep track of your tasks.
-It reminds so constantly that you have tasks that are not already done to improve your productivity and it also shows you tasks you already finished, to keep you motivated.
+It reminds you constantly that you have tasks that are not already done to improve your productivity and it also shows you tasks you already finished, to keep you motivated.

 ### Storyboard
 ![Storyboard](assets/storyboard.png)
-### Prototyp
+### Prototype
 * [Overview on Figma](https://www.figma.com/file/XoVCNBGzGf3GtRMCQAQIDV/prototype?node-id=0%3A1)
 * [Interactive showcase on Sketch](https://www.figma.com/proto/XoVCNBGzGf3GtRMCQAQIDV/prototype?node-id=0%3A1823&scaling=min-zoom)
 * [Overview on Figma](https://www.sketch.com/s/b24594e7-bbed-4fd7-af92-4ea9c37969a1)